tskit-dev/msprime/docs/interchange.rst

 :meth:`TableCollection.simplify` on the tables, and loads a new tree sequence.
 The main purpose of this method is to remove redundant information, only retaining the minimal tree sequence necessary to describe the genealogical history of the ``samples`` provided.
-However, the :meth:`TableCollection.simplify` method can be applied to a collection of tables that does not have the ``mutations.parent`` entries filled in, as long as all other validity requirements are satisified.

 Furthermore, ``simplify`` is guaranteed to:

 - preserve relative ordering of any rows in the Site and Mutation tables that are not discarded.

+The :meth:`TableCollection.simplify` method can be applied to a collection of tables that does not have the ``mutations.parent`` entries filled in, as long as all other validity requirements are satisfied.

 Sorting
 -------

-The :meth:`TableCollection.sort` method can be used to transform a set of tables that is valid other than the sortedness requirements listed above to a completely valid set of tables.
+The validity requirements for a set of tables to be loaded into a tree sequence listed in :ref:`sec_table_definitions` are of two sorts: logical consistency, and sortedness.
+The :meth:`TableCollection.sort` method can be used to make completely valid a set of tables that satisfies all requirements other than sortedness.

 This method can also be used on slightly more general collections of tables: it is not required that ``site`` positions be unique in the table collection to